Variable Selection with ABC Bayesian Forests: Simulation Study

-We compare ABC Bayesian Forests to Random Forests (RF), {Reinforcement Learning Trees (RLT) of \cite{zhu2015reinforcement}}, BART (\cite{chipman2010bart}), DART of \cite{linero2018bayesian}, LASSO and Spike-and-Forests (the MCMC counterpart of ABC Bayesian Forests outlined in Section \ref{sec:mcmc}).
-ABC Bayesian Forests are trained with $M=10\,000$ samples, where only a fraction of ABC samples (top $500$\footnote{The results were similar for the top $100$ and top $4\,000$.}) are kept in the reference table. {We also include another ABC model trained with $M=1\,000$ samples to show the performance under less computation costs.
-We denote the two models with 1k and 10k in our results.} The prior on $\mS$ is obtained by assigning an $iid$ Bernoulli prior on the inclusion indicators $\gamma_i$, where the success probability follows $\theta\sim\mathcal{B}(1,1)$.
-Inside each ABC step, we sample a subset of size $s=n/2$ and draw a tree ensemble using the default Bayesian CART prior (\cite{chipman1998bayesian}) and $T=10$ trees. {For each ABC sample, we draw the last BART sample after 100 burn-in's.} For comparisons, two versions of BART (without ABC) are deployed using the \texttt{R} package \texttt{BART}: the standard BART from \cite{chipman2010bart} with its default settings $T=200$ and $T=10$, and the sparse version DART of \cite{linero2018bayesian} with a Dirichlet prior (\texttt{sparse=TRUE, a=0.5, b=1}) with $T=200$ and $T=10$. {In both cases, we try both 1\,000 samples after 1\,000 burn-in's and 10\,000 samples after 10\,000 burn-in's.
-The variable importance measure is obtained as the average inclusion probability, which is 1 if shown in the trees and 0 otherwise.} For LASSO, we use the \texttt{glmnet} package in \texttt{R} (\cite{friedman2010regularization}) using five-fold cross-validation to select the value of $\lambda$.
-For Random Forests, we deploy the \texttt{randomForest} package in \texttt{R} (\cite{liaw2002classification}) using the default setting of $500$ trees where variable importance is based on the difference in predictions (with and without each covariate) in out-of-bag samples. {For Reinforcement Learning Trees, we use the \texttt{RLT} package in \texttt{R} (\cite{zhu2018package}) with its default regression model settings.} Since the various importance measures are on different scales, we (a) normalize them to have maximum $1$, and (b) choose a threshold $0.5$ for selection.
-This threshold corresponds to the median probability model for ABC Bayesian Forests.
-The normalization will not affect the ABC importance scores much, because they are probabilities and stretch from $0$ to $1$. {For RF and RLT, however, the threshold is rather ad hoc and it is more reasonable to compare their AUC.
-There is no consensus on selecting the threshold for these methods.} Regarding our MCMC implementation, a thorough description of our Spike-and-Forests (SF) method is outlined in Section \ref{sec:mcmc}.
-This method also outputs marginal inclusion probabilities.
-However, the prior used in SF is (a) the Bayesian CART of \cite{denison1998bayesian} rather than \cite{chipman1998bayesian} and (b) the residual variance $\sigma^2$ is set to one.
-This prior was analyzed theoretically by \cite{rockova2017posterior}. {With regard to computation costs, we compare the number of tree samples drawn by ABC, BART and DART.
-The total number of tree samples drawn in ABC sampling is T$\times$\{\#BART samples drawn in each ABC sample\} $\times$\{\#ABC samples\}, which makes 10\,000\,000 tree samples in our 10k example.
-The number of tree samples drawn in BART/DART case is T$\times$\{\# BART/DART samples drawn\}, of which the largest in the simulation is 4\,000\,000.
-In these comparisons, it is important to note that ABC uses half of the sample size ($s=n/2$) and roughly half of the variables ($\theta p$) in each training step.
-This reduces the computation cost of ABC, which makes it not drastically slower than BART.
-Generally, the performance of DART and ABC is better when more iterations are looped.
-However, in some scenarios, the results are even already satisfying in a short sampling procedure.
-For comprehensive comparison, we report BART/DART and ABC model with different iterations in our simulation results.}
+For each combination of settings, we repeat our simulation over $20$ different datasets assuming $n=500$ and $p\in\{100,1\,000\}$.
+We compare ABC Bayesian Forests with Random Forests (RF), Dynamic Trees (DT) of \citet{taddy2011dynamic}, BART \citep{chipman2010bart}, DART of \citet{linero2018bayesian}, LASSO and Spike-and-Forests (the MCMC counterpart of ABC Bayesian Forests outlined in Section \ref{sec:mcmc} of the Supplemental Materials).
+ABC Bayesian Forests are trained with $M = 1\, 000$ ABC samples, where only a fraction of ABC samples (top 10\%) are kept in the reference table.
+The prior $\pi(\mS)$ is the usual beta-binomial prior with $\theta\sim\mathcal{B}(1,1)$.
+Inside each ABC step, we sample a subset of size $s=n/2$ and draw a tree ensemble using the default Bayesian CART prior \citep{chipman1998bayesian} and $T\in\{10,20\}$ trees. {For each ABC sample, we draw the last BART sample after $B=200$ burnin MCMC iterations.} A sensitivity analysis to the choice $s, T, B$ and $M$ is reported in the Supplemental Materials (Section 4).
+Two versions of BART (without ABC) were deployed using the \texttt{R} package \texttt{BART}: (1) the standard BART from \citet{chipman2010bart} with $T=20$ (as recommended in \citet{bleich2014variable}), and (2) the sparse version DART of \citet{linero2018bayesian} with a Dirichlet prior (\texttt{sparse=TRUE, a=0.5, b=1}) with $T=200$.
+Both versions are run with $10\,000$ MCMC samples after $10\,000$ burn-in.
+For LASSO, we use the \texttt{glmnet} package in \texttt{R} \citep{friedman2010regularization} using the $1$-se rule to select the penalty $\lambda$.
+For Random Forests, we deploy the \texttt{randomForest} package in \texttt{R} \citep{liaw2002classification} using the default number of $500$ trees where variable importance is based on the difference in predictions (with and without each covariate) in out-of-bag samples.